 To make the process easier, I’m going to break it down into three parts:

 1. Facebook Advertising Guide: Before

 In this section of the Facebook advertising guide, you’ll learn how to set up an account.

-If you haven’t created any Facebook advertising campaigns yet, you’ll have to set up your ad account in Facebook Ads Manager first.
+If you haven’t created any Facebook advertising campaigns yet, you’ll have to first set up your ad account in Facebook Ads Manager.

-There, click “Add Payment Method”, choose how you’d like to pay (by card or Paypal) and enter your payment details:
+Choose how you’d like to pay (by card, PayPal, or a Facebook ad coupon) and enter your payment details.

-Once you’re happy with the account settings and billing, let’s move to researching your audience.
+Once you’re happy with the account settings and billing, let’s move on to researching your audience.

 Facebook Ads Guide: Audience Research